gsxryan/Powershell-Scripts/README.md

 Write a NodeCore migrations script (Windows)
 Copies Nodecore wallet, PoP files, blockchain to latest version Instead of migrating-we copy- rather than delete older sensitive data

-- **MiningAndGaming.ps1**
-For those gamers utilizing their graphics power for Nicehash or other client mining, this automation ensures that mining stops when gaming starts.
-And mining resumes when gaming stops.

 - **Install-NodeCore.ps1**
 Install NodeCore in the most automated fashion.  (windows)